-If you’ve enjoyed this review, you might be interested in reading my review of The Stranger Things Companion Guide here.
-Or you might like to take a look at my article about soul eaters in fantasy fiction (They Suck the Life Right Out of You) here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Stranger Things Companion Guide.
+Or you might like to take a look at my article about soul eaters in fantasy fiction (They Suck the Life Right Out of You).

-If you fancy something different, you might like to take a chance on my review of The Power of the Dog here.
+If you fancy something different, you might like to take a chance on my review of The Power of the Dog.